-The city of Cartagena on the Costa Calida is only 30 minutes away from Murcia.
-It’s a very interesting place to visit with a lot of history and plenty of interesting things to do.
-It’s the perfect destination for a day trip so if you are thinking of visiting, here are some things to do in Cartagena…
+Cartagena is the perfect destination for a day trip so if you are thinking of visiting the city, here are some of the best things to do in Cartagena…

-Visit the Roman Amphitheater
+Visit the Roman Theater

 From the top of the theater you can take in the fantastic view of the stage – it’s amazing how clearly you can hear people on the stage from all the way at the back.
 You’re also allowed to walk across the stage to get a feel for how many people would have been watching the shows from their seats.